so-stj/so-stj/README.md

 ## Hi there 👋
-- I'm half Thai and Japanese Junior DevOps Engineer
+- I'm half of Thai and Japanese Junior DevOps Engineer